NomiDee/Getting-and-Cleaning-Data-week-4/CodeBook.md

 This code book defines the variables in `tidy.txt`.

-The variables created for this code book are:
-* ACTIVITY
-The name of the activity for the corresponding measurement
-* ID
-An identifier of the subject who carried out the experiment, as noted in the original `README.txt` file from [UCI Machine Learning Repository] (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones#)

 The features selected for this database come the `features_info.txt` file included in the data zip file from [UCI Machine Learning Repository] (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones#).

 The features come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.